airframesio/hfdl-autopilot/README.md

 Dynamic `dumphfdl` wrapper that changes listening frequencies based off of HFDL activity.

 ### TODO
+- [ ]
-- [ ] Derive bands from SPDU via provided system table config instead of current shortcut.
+- [x] Derive bands from SPDU via provided system table config instead of current shortcut.
-- [ ] Allow more `dumphfdl` command line argument passthrough
+- [x] Allow more `dumphfdl` command line argument passthrough
-- [ ] Allow more arguments to be configurable via environment variables
+- [ ] <strike>Allow more arguments to be configurable via environment variables</strike>
 - [ ] Use Airframes SPDU API to immediately hone into active frequencies
-- [ ] Use "heard from" data from aircraft's HFNPDU messages
+- [x] Use "heard from" data from aircraft's HFNPDU messages

 ### Building
 First, install a stable [Rust](https://www.rust-lang.org/learn/get-started) toolchain.
 Make sure the `cargo` command is in `PATH` environment variable after completion.